ishimwezachee/Blog_web_RoR/README.md

 rails s
 ```

-Open http://localhost:3000/ in your browser.
+This will Open http://localhost:3000/ in your browser.

 ### Run tests